aeternity/protocol/AENS.md

 Every entry in the `.test` namespace pays the same amount of fees.

+The new mechanism planted in Lima hard fork introduces auctions.
+We propose very simplistic scheme.
+The claim action becomes claim attempt.
+It can be followed by another claim from an account different than one set in preclaim for given name.
+There is finite amount of time when the follow up claim is allowed.
+This time is expressed in height delta computed from function of length of the name.
+In practice it means that the shorter the name, the longer we wait for another claim attempt.
+This should work as bidding.
+Furthermore, the initial fee is also a value of the function of a name length.
+Each next bid has to be higher by `X` tokens.
+Finally, we set a protocol protected length of name that is not subject to bidding and will be claimed immediately after confirming claim transaction.
+All, functions, base fee, free length value and price progression may be subject to changes with governance mechanism.
+Non-bidding path of the name claim is purposed for development or testing.
+Initial non-bidding length will be 32.

 Each entry has a fixed expiration date on claim after which the entry should transition into the `revoked` state.
 Once it reaches this state, the name will be released, i.e. transition into the `unclaimed` state, after which